AntonioTorres23/OpenGL_Notes/Overview On Textures.md

 A common mistake is to set one of the mipmap filtering options as the magnification filter.
 This doesn't have any effect since mipmaps are primarily used for when textures get downscaled: texture magnification doesn't use mipmaps and giving it a mipmap filtering option will generate an OpenGL `GL_INVALID_ENUM` error code.

 **Loading and Creating Textures**

+The first thing we need to do to actually use textures is to load them into our application.
+Texture images can be stored in dozens of file formats